boticon

 This area is another essential aspect to consider when evaluating a property's value, as it directly impacts the price per square foot.
 We at Hero FinCorp use the built-up area to calculate the loan amount, making it an essential metric for those seeking Property Loans.

-What is the Super Built-Up Area?
+What is Super Built Up Area?

 A super built-up area is the total built-up area of a property plus additional common spaces such as elevators, lobbies, staircases, and corridors.
 It's the area that's proportionally distributed among all building residents for common use.